 Arthroscopy may be recommended for these ankle problems:

-- Ligament tears: A ligament is a band of tissue that connects bone to bone.
+- Ligament tears -- A ligament is a band of tissue that connects bone to bone.
 Several ligaments in the ankle help keep it stable and allow it to move.
-Torn ligaments can be repaired with this type of surgery.
+Torn ligaments can be repaired or cleaned up with this type of surgery.

 Risks of anesthesia and surgery in general are: